Taxation of international executives

 For the purposes of taxation, how is an individual defined as a resident of Macau (SAR)?

 There is no distinction between residents and non-residents for tax purposes.
-An individual is regarded as being a resident of Macau (SAR) if he/she possesses an identity card issued by the Macau (SAR) or has a Permanent Resident Permit issued by the Macau Immigration Department.
+An individual is regarded as being a resident of Macau (SAR) if they possess an identity card issued by Macau (SAR) or have a Permanent Resident Permit issued by the Macau (SAR) Immigration Department.
 A non-resident is required to apply for a non-resident working permit in order to work in Macau (SAR).

 For instructional, technical, quality control, or business supervisory service pursuant to an agreement between a foreign enterprise and a natural person or legal entity residing in Macau (SAR) for the provision of certain specific and non-recurrent projects or services, a non-resident working permit is not required if the non-resident stays continuously or intermittently in Macau (SAR) for work or service for a maximum of 45 days in every 6 consecutive months.

-Assignees are subject to income tax once they start working in Macau (SAR).
+Assignees are subject to income tax once they start working in Macau .

 Are there any tax compliance requirements when leaving Macau (SAR)?

-When the person with a working permit starts working in Macau (SAR), he/she needs to file an M2 form.
+When the person with a working permit starts working in Macau (SAR), an M2 form should be filed.

-On quitting the current employment, he/she must file a M2A form.
+On quitting the current employment, a M2A form should be filed.

 What if the assignee comes back for a trip after residency has terminated?

-Do the taxation authorities in Macau (SAR) adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Macau (SAR) adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Macau (SAR) considering the adoption of this interpretation of economic employer in the future?